tenzir/threatbus/apps/zmq-app-template/README.md

 ## Quick Start

 You can configure the app via a YAML configuration file.
 See `config.yaml.example` for an example config file.
+Rename the example to `config.yaml` before starting.

+Alternatively, configure the app via environment variables, similarly to Threat Bus, or pass a path to configuration file via `-c /path/to/config.yaml`.

 Install the template in a virtualenv and start it with a config file: